Destiny's Child: Public image

-Destiny's Child were compared to The Supremes, a 1960s American female singing group, with Beyoncé being compared to Supremes frontwoman Diana Ross; Beyoncé, however, has dismissed the notion.
-Coincidentally, Beyoncé starred in the film adaptation of the 1981 Broadway musical Dreamgirls as Deena Jones, the frontwoman of the Dreams, a female singing group based on the Supremes.
-With Beyoncé's wide role assumed in the production of Survivor, Gil Kaufman of MTV noted that "it became clear that Beyoncé was emerging as DC's unequivocal musical leader and public face".
-Her dominance to the creative input in the album made the album "very much her work".
-For Lola Ogunnaike of The New York Times, "It's been a long-held belief in the music industry that Destiny's Child was little more than a launching pad for Beyoncé Knowles' inevitable solo career."
+Destiny's Child were frequently compared to the Supremes, a 1960s American female vocal group, and Beyoncé was often likened to its frontwoman, Diana Ross; Beyoncé has rejected the comparison.
+The comparison was popularized when she portrayed Deena Jones—the lead singer of the Dreams, a group modeled on the Supremes—in the 2006 film adaptation of the 1981 Broadway musical Dreamgirls.
+As Beyoncé took on a large role during the creation of Survivor, Gil Kaufman of MTV News stated that "it became clear that Beyoncé was emerging as [Destiny Child]'s unequivocal musical leader and public face".
+Her extensive creative influence led to the album being regarded as "very much her work" by Browne.
+Lola Ogunnaike, writing for The New York Times, said that the longstanding industry perception "that Destiny's Child was little more than a launching pad for Beyoncé Knowles' inevitable solo career".

-In the wake of Beyoncé's debut solo album Dangerously in Love (2003), rumors spread about a possible split of Destiny's Child after each member had experienced solo success and had ongoing projects.
-Comparisons were drawn to Justin Timberlake, who did not return to band NSYNC after his breakthrough debut solo album, Justified.
-Rowland responded to such rumors, announcing they were back in the studio together.
-The group claimed that the reunion was destined to happen and that their affinity to each other kept them cohesive.
-Margeaux Watson, arts editor at Suede magazine, suggested that Beyoncé "does not want to appear disloyal to her former partners," and called her decision to return to the group "a charitable one".
-Beyoncé's mother, Tina, wrote a 2002-published book, titled Destiny's Style: Bootylicious Fashion, Beauty and Lifestyle Secrets From Destiny's Child, an account of how fashion influenced Destiny's Child's success.
+Following the release of Beyoncé's debut solo album Dangerously in Love (2003), speculation grew that Destiny's Child might disband, as each member had achieved individual success and was pursuing separate projects.
+Observers drew parallels to Justin Timberlake, who did not return to NSYNC after the success of his solo debut Justified (2002).
+Rowland refuted the breakup rumors in 2004, confirming that the group had reunited in the studio.
+The members maintained that their reunion was inevitable and that their close bond had kept them unified.
+Margeaux Watson, arts editor at Suede magazine, suggested that Beyoncé "does not want to appear disloyal to her former partners", characterizing her return to the group as "a charitable one".
+Beyoncé's mother, Tina, authored the 2002 book Destiny's Style: Bootylicious Fashion, Beauty and Lifestyle Secrets From Destiny's Child, an account of how fashion influenced Destiny's Child's success.